JuusoIsosuo/DemolaProject/backend/README.md

 pip install searoute
 ```

-### 2. Add Your API Token as a Local Environment Variable
+### 2. Add Local Environment Variables

 Make a new file called `.env` in the `backend` directory.
 This file will be ignored by git.
-Then add your api token in the file:
+Then add the following:

 ```
-MAPBOX_API_TOKEN = yourapitoken
+MAPBOX_API_TOKEN=yourapitoken
+DATABASE_URL=databaseurl
+DATABASE_KEY=databasekey
 ```

 ### 3. Start the Development Server